oxalica/rust-overlay/README.md

   }
   ```

-  *Warning: This may not always work (including the example below) since upstream CI periodly purges old artifacts.*
+  *Warning: This may not always work (including the example below) since upstream CI periodically purges old artifacts.*

 - There also an cross-compilation example in [`examples/cross-aarch64`].